-Election petition: Baba Jamal backs Dominic Ayine, says journalists are unfair to Mahama
+Election Petition: Baba Jamal backs Dominic Ayine, says journalists are unfair to Mahama

-Dr Dominic Ayine said Jean Mensa has a responsibility of being accountable to Ghanaians and to explain why the figures of the 2020 election keep changing 'up till now'.
+Dr Dominic Ayine said Madam Jean Mensa has a responsibility of being accountable to Ghanaians and to explain why the figures of the 2020 election keep changing 'up till now.

 He felt that instead of the media querying the petitioner, the media should rather direct their questions to the EC boss to unravel why she really doesn't want to testify.